akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/cts/camera-wfov-box-assembly.md

 view (RFoV) camera systems in the Camera Image Test Suite (ITS).
 Revision 1 was designed to test mobile device cameras with an FoV less than 90 degrees (RFoV).
 Revision

-2 is designed to also test cameras that have an FoV greater 90 degrees (WFoV), enabling you to use one ITS-in-a-box system to test different cameras with varying FoVs.
+Revision 2 is designed to also test cameras that have an FoV greater 90 degrees (WFoV), enabling you to use one ITS-in-a-box system to test different cameras with varying FoVs.

 The ITS-in-a-box system consists of a plastic box laser cut from computer-aided design (CAD) drawings, an internal lighting system, a chart tablet, and a device